TIM MAIA 1970.

 During his time with The Ideals, they recorded a demo of New Love, which Tim Maia had written the lyrics to.
 Making a guest appearance on the demo, was percussionist Milton Banana.
 Nothing came of the demo, and Tim later resurrected the song for his album Tim Maia 1973.
 However, by the time Tim recorded New Love with The Ideals, he planned on never returning home to Brazil.
 America was now his home.
 That was until things went awry for Tim.

 Confusion surrounds why Tim Maia left Brazil.
 There’s two conflicting accounts.
 The first and more rock ’n’ roll version is that Tim was arrested on possession of cannabis in 1963, and deported shortly thereafter.
 That seems unlikely.
 There were punitive penalties for possession of even a small quantity of cannabis in the sixties.
 This meant it was unlikely Tim would’ve been just deported, without serving a jail sentence.
-So this lends credence to the allegation that Tim was caught in a stolen car in Daytona, Florida.
+This lends credence to the allegation that Tim was caught in a stolen car in Daytona, Florida.
 After serving six months in prison, Tim was deported back to Brazil in 1964.

 Now back home in Brazil, Tim Maia’s life seemed to be going nowhere.
 He got and lost several jobs, and was arrested several times.
 So Tim decided to move to São Paulo, where he hoped maybe, he could get his career back on track.